Bob Brunning: Savoy Brown and teaching career

 After his stint in Fleetwood Mac, he joined Savoy Brown before embarking on a career in teaching, training at The College of St. Mark & St. John, Chelsea.
 His teaching career lasted 30 years and included appointments as the headmaster of Clapham Manor Primary School, Lambeth in the 1980s and Churchill Gardens Primary School, Pimlico in the 1990s.
 He did not abandon music, however, and played in the Brunning Sunflower Blues Band, Tramp, and later the DeLuxe Blues Band.

 In 1972, he played bass guitar on the 22nd Streatham Cub Scouts LP Songs for Your Enjoyment.
 The album featured folk songs as well as the Scout theme song "Kumbaya".

 As an author

-Brunning also authored many books, and wrote several about Fleetwood Mac, the British blues scene, and music in general.
+Brunning was an author of many books, and wrote several about Fleetwood Mac, the British blues scene, and music in general.
 His works about his former group include Behind The Masks, published in 1990, 1998's Fleetwood Mac: The First 30 Years, and The Fleetwood Mac Story: Rumours and Lies.

 Death

-Brunning died on 18 October 2011, aged 68, after suffering a massive heart attack at his home in Colliers Wood.
+Brunning died on 18 October 2011, aged 68, after suffering a heart attack at his home in Colliers Wood.